New · Cohort 4AI-Powered Data Engineering Cohort 4 goes live 26 September · only 40 seatsRegister Now

 Say the tradeoff out loud before you code

-This is the sliding-window pattern interviewers probe constantly.
-Keep a left and right pointer and a set or last-seen map of characters.
+Use the sliding-window pattern: keep a left and right pointer and a set or last-seen map of characters.
 Expand right; when you hit a repeat, move left past the previous occurrence.
 It runs in O(n) instead of the O(n^2) you get from re-scanning every substring.
-Recognising the window pattern is the real test, not the syntax.
+This is the pattern interviewers probe constantly — recognising the window is the real test, not the syntax.

 Two pointers plus a last-seen map